¿Qué es un idiom?

 Put that back before Dad sees you and hits the roof!

-to have a bun in the oven = be pregnant.
+to have a bun in the oven = (used humourously) be pregnant.
+She

 We thank Judith Camacho Díaz (from Barcelona, Spain) for her suggestion.